valentin-veluppillai/tgm_coilgun/README.md

 ## software used
 * processing - used for UI
 * kiCad - schematic and layout design
-* avrstudio - programming of the microproscessor
+* avrstudio - programming of the microprocessor
 ## user interface
 Written in Java/processing unsing the controlp5 library.
 The computer running the UI communicates with the mincroprocessor via SPI.
 The UI allows the user to